OFFICE SPACE – 15 SMART QUESTIONS

 1: What is the Right Office Space for our Business Stage?

 I coach that there are 4 Stages to every successful Business.
 The Idea Stage.
 The Build Stage.
 The Launch Stage.
 The Growth Stage.
-Each of these successful business stages has a different set of office space needs.
+Each successful business stage has a different set of office space needs.

 In the Idea Stage of your business, typically, only one to a few people are involved and likely part-time.
-Working from your homes and meeting in coffee shops will be all you need.
+You need to work from your homes and meet in coffee shops.

 Typically, in the Build stage of your business, only a few people are involved and likely part-time.
 Again, working from your homes and meeting in coffee shops will be all you need in most cases.